 - Wash your hands properly or clean them with an alcohol-based hand sanitizer.

-- Cover your mouth and nose with a tissue or sleeve (not your hands) when you sneeze or cough, and throw the tissue away.
+- Cover your mouth and nose with a tissue or sleeve (not your hands) when you sneeze or cough.
+Throw the tissue away.

 - Do not share food, drink, or utensils.